RomanNemercev/RomanNemercev/README.md

 ### Hi there 👋

-I'm a practicing developer.
-I am engaged in web development with the introduction of artificial intelligence.
-I work on the React 17 stack and GPT chats.
-It's hard not to study:)
+I'm a Frontend Developer with a strong focus on Vue/Nuxt 3, Tailwind CSS, and clean architecture.
+Confident in HTML, CSS, and JavaScript.
+I work comfortably with both REST and GraphQL APIs.
+I’ve built full-featured CRM systems from scratch and quickly adapt to new technologies.

 <!--
 **RomanNemercev/RomanNemercev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.